Craig90Dev/fazz-tracks/README.md

 5. To implement the ability to view images in the Gallery as a larger image and cycle through them.

+6. To implement a Booking Confirmation page instead of the Code Institute Form Dump page.

 <sup><sub>[*Back to top*](#contents)</sup></sub>

 ******